 So perhaps, more than filling female quotas and having forums to discuss about the topic, it seems that we need to adopt a more progressive approach to build from the bottom up so equal opportunities can be ensured.

-There are notable examples such as Muhammad Yunus’ model, who created Grameen Bank to provide microcredits, so that economic and social development can be created from a grassroots level .
+There are notable examples such as Muhammad Yunus’ model, who created Grameen Bank in Bangladesh to provide microcredits, so that economic and social development can be created from a grassroots level.
 Most of the borrowers are poor women, who through microcredit can work to bring about their own development.

 Another example is the case of Finland where gender equality has been a social innovation that has generated social renewal and prosperity.
 Including females in decision and policy-making at a high level seems to be one of the most important factors in triggering actions such as providing extensive social and healthcare services that has allowed women to access the paid workforce, and be able to share domestic duties more freely.
 Equality in education has long been -by all means- a basic tenet in this country.